ponpoke/Neural-Scalpel/TECHNICAL_REPORT.md

 7. **JTSA + WDR (Calibrated):** The complete Neural-Scalpel pipeline, relying on an empirical calibration manifold.
 8. **Route-Window Persistent Swapping (Phase 5-C):** Implementing a stateful runtime that maintains the active route until a transition is required, reducing swap overhead from $O(tokens)$ to $O(windows)$.

 Each ablation mode must be measured against a strict 6-way empirical comparison to isolate the exact contribution of each algorithm.

+---

 ## 7. Conclusion
 Neural-Scalpel Version 1.0.0-alpha establishes an experimental foundation for cross-architecture adapter conversion.
-Phase 5-C introduced **Route-Window Persistent Swapping**, which removed the catastrophic per-token swap overhead under the tested route-window workloads.
+Phase 5-C introduced **Route-Window Persistent Swapping**, which removed the Phase 5-B per-token swap bottleneck under the tested route-window workloads.
 In a recent Qwen2.5-0.5B / Alpaca payload benchmark, Neural-Scalpel recorded only 1 confirmed swap and 1 verified rollback across 1,600 generated tokens, with checksum-level rollback verification passing (`verified_rollbacks=1`).

 While the Phase 5-C benchmark showed a positive throughput delta over base (+69.98%), this result was prompt-specific.
 Phase 5-D extended this result beyond a single prompt: 50 prompts × 3 runs showed Scalpel v2 median throughput of ~2574 tok/s versus Native LoRA at ~983 tok/s under controlled conditions.

-Phase 5-E-1 validated two-route mixed-batch safety across 1000 dynamically routed requests (`__base__` ↔ Alpaca), with 0 route violations, 0 quarantine events, and a healthy worker.
+Phase 5-E-1 validated two-route mixed-batch safety across 1000 dynamically routed requests (`__base__` ↔ Alpaca).
+Phase 5-E-2 extended this to 3+ real-payload mixed-batch validation across `__base__`, Alpaca, and SQL routes.
+Phase 5-E-3 completed worst-case alternating route stress validation for both two-route and three-route patterns.
+These tests strengthen route-isolation evidence but remain short-duration controlled validations.

 Phase 5-F addressed the previous text-level determinism concern under the tested cache-reset condition: Base-before and Base-after matched exactly, with 100.0% top-token logprob trace similarity after verified checksum rollback.

 Neural-Scalpel is currently best described as a validated prototype with strong controlled runtime evidence, and a paradigm-shift-class candidate under controlled validation.

 Formal Production Candidate status remains pending the 24h persistent-route soak.
-Broader 3+ route and worst-case alternation stress tests remain future hardening work.
-By leveraging **Hessian-Aware Manifold Alignment (HAMA)** and the **Streaming I/O Bridge**, we have shown that adapter weights can be structurally mapped and physically managed across architectures within the limits of high-precision linear and 2nd-order non-linear approximations.
-All core mathematical components have been validated by a comprehensive automated suite (193 non-live tests passed; live vLLM tests are executed separately; see `tests/TEST_REPORT.md`).
+Broader model coverage, vLLM-version compatibility, multi-backend load testing, and real-traffic pilots remain future hardening work.

+On the projection side, HAMA and the Streaming I/O Bridge suggest that adapter weights can be structurally mapped and physically managed across architectures within the limits of high-precision linear and second-order non-linear approximations.
+Downstream task improvement remains workload-dependent and must be validated separately.

+All core mathematical components are covered by an automated suite (193 non-live tests passed; live vLLM tests are executed separately; see `tests/TEST_REPORT.md`).

+---

 ## 8. Future Roadmap
 ### 8.1.
 ExL2 Direct Integration
 Binary orchestration for non-uniform bit-rate formats.

-*Note: All algorithms were verified locally on an NVIDIA RTX 5060 Ti.*
+*Note: Live GPU validations referenced in this report were performed locally on an NVIDIA RTX 5060 Ti 16GB unless otherwise stated.*